Tencent/phxqueue/README.md

 bash build.sh
 ```

-All modules are built. now let's [Start a Simple PhxQueue](#start-a-simple-phxqueue).
+All modules have been built.
+Let's [Start a Simple PhxQueue](#start-a-simple-phxqueue) now.

 ## Manually Build